Carlos Cotto: Return to IWA and EWO (2011–2013)

 In April 2012, Cotto was involved in an angle in a small independent promotion, the Champion Wrestling Association, in which the CWA Tag Team Champions, a group known as "La Nueva Era", interrupted an homage being held to recognize his career, resulting in a faceoff in which he was joined by Carlos Cupeles.
 At the CWA's fourth anniversary event, he and Cupeles unsuccessfully challenged for the tag team titles.
 On May 26, 2012, Pérez made a face turn when Rondón insulted his father, which resulted in the entirety of Zona 101, led by Cotto, joining him and becoming part of Team IWA.

 Second return to WWC (2013-present)

-He return to WWC early in 2013.
+He returned to WWC early in 2013.
 At WWC 40 Aniversario, Chicano and Abbad won the WWC Tag Team Championship.
 On October 25, 2014, at Aniversario 41, Chicano defeated Gilbert to win the WWC Puerto Rico Heavyweight Championship.
 However, he lost the title against Gilbert on November 8, 2014.
 On December 6, 2014, Chicano regained the title.
 However, at Hora de la Verdad, on January 24, 2015, Chicano lost the title against Ricardo Rodriguez.
 However, Chicano regained the title on February 21, 2015, but he lost the title again seven days later against a member of La Revolución.
 On April 4, 2015, Chicano defeated Carly Colón to win the WWC Universal Championship.
 On August 2, 2015, after he lost the WWC Universal Championship, he get his left elbow injured, his return is uncertain.